top of page

 How to Properly Water Your Trees (and Why Most People Get It Wrong)

-Watering trees seems simple, right?
+Watering trees seems straightforward, right?
 Just grab a hose, give the tree a drink, and you’re done.
-But here’s the surprising truth: most people water their trees incorrectly, leading to poor growth, weakened roots, and even premature tree death.
+But here’s the surprising truth: most people water their trees incorrectly, leading to poor growth, weak root systems, and even premature tree death.

 Hose Around a Tree